BONUS: learn directory structure

 the terminal shows

-I am back in parent
+I am back in doe

 • I show the directory structure